 10. Kroger grocery pickup prices are the same as they are in store.

 While some stores include a markup if they use a service like Instacart for grocery pickup, Kroger prices are the same whether you place a pickup order online or if you shop in the store.

 11. Stack manufacturer coupons with Mega Event sale items to save big.

-14. Look for Catalina coupons at regular and self checkout registers.
+12. Look for Catalina coupons at regular and self-checkout registers.

-16. Look for manager’s specials that are marked with yellow and red tags.
+13. Look for specials marked with yellow and red tags when shopping in store.

 Most items nearing expiration will already be labeled with a yellow and red manager’s special tag, but sometimes items are missed!
 If you see a product that will soon be expired, or a piece of produce that is uneven or not looking as fresh as the others, ask for a discount.
 I do it all the time!